LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 1. Firmware upgrade.
  - Get the radio into dfu mode by:
    * Holding down the two buttons indicated below (**S1**,**Fn**) and turning the radio on.
-   * The LCD screen will be blank.
-   * Connection will use the HID codes and a driver is not required to be installed.
      - Radioddity GD-77 or GD-77s or the TYT MD-760 or MD-730:
        * Hold down the **two small buttons** next to the PTT button.
      - Baofeng DM-1801 or DM-860: